guide

 Recording Discounts or Complimentary Products in the Books

-How to Record Discounts or Complimentary Products in Ecommerce?
+What’s the Main Challenge in Recording and Reconciling Discounts or Complimentary Products in Ecommerce?

-• A complimentary order is an order that’s 100% discounted and could be used for a customer service issue (i.e. free replacement order) or in lieu of a free gift card for the company’s VIPs or people they’re hoping will promote the brand.
+A complimentary order is an order that’s 100% discounted and could be used for a customer service issue (i.e. free replacement order) or in lieu of a free gift card for the company’s VIPs or people they’re hoping will promote the brand.
 We often see accounting teams separate these orders out — taking them out of revenue and discounts and booking them at the item’s cost as a marketing or customer service expense.

-• The general rule of thumb we’ve seen is if the discount is related to a customer transaction then it needs to be part of revenue and contra revenue.
-If it’s not related to a sales event such as influencer marketing or customer service issues then it gets classified as an expense at cost.
+The general rule of thumb we’ve seen is if the discount is related to a customer transaction then it needs to be part of revenue and contra revenue.
+If it’s not related to a sales event, such as influencer marketing or customer service issues, then it gets classified as an expense at cost.

-• Every company’s setup and promotional strategy is different and we recommend working directly with your auditors to ensure you’re correctly accounting for the nuances of your business.
+Every company’s setup and promotional strategy is different and we recommend working directly with your auditors to ensure you’re correctly accounting for the nuances of your business.

-• Our software helps accounting teams identify orders so they can group them into the appropriate category.
+Blue Onion helps accounting teams identify orders so they can group them into the appropriate category.
 You can see orders that are 100% discounted along with order tags, discount codes, and notes.

 Disclaimer: The information provided in this article is intended as general guidance only and is not intended to be nor should it be considered legal or financial advice.
 You should consult with your CPA to review your business' specific accounting issues and challenges.